codecrafters-io/build-your-own-shell/stage_descriptions/redirection-04-un3.md

 ./your_program.sh
 ```

-It'll then send a series of commands to your shell, executing commands and appending their standard error to a file:
+It will then send a series of commands to your shell, executing commands, and appending their standard error to a file:

 ```bash
 $ ls nonexistent >> /tmp/foo/baz.md